iszczesniak/cpp/callable/index.md

 The standard library is using (passing, keeping as a member field) callables **by value** (i.e., not by reference), so **copying a callable should be fast**.
-Callables can be passed to standard algorithms (e.g., `std::sort`) and standard containers (e.g., `std::priority_queue`), powinno się szybko kopiować.
-To oznacza, że callable nie powinno posiadać dużo danych do skopiowania.
+Callables passed to standard algorithms (e.g., `std::sort`) and standard containers (e.g., `std::priority_queue`) should be copied fast.
+That means, a callable should not keep a lot of data that should be copied.

-Callable używamy najczęściej przez wartość, tak jak robi to biblioteka standardowa, ale można też używać callable przez referencję albo wskaźnik.
+Callable is frequentlu used by value (as the standard library does), but it can be used by reference or by pointer too.

 ## Motywacja